LOAD METER BILL {{ stageWattsLabel }} {{ stageHoursLabel }} {{ stageRateLabel }}

 Use days Monthly recurrence for the active schedule.
 0 to 31 days per month.

-Duty cycle Percent of runtime spent at modeled active power.
+Duty cycle Percent of runtime spent at the modeled active power.
 0% to 100%; use 100% for steady resistive loads.

 Power factor Converts amps x volts apparent power into estimated real power.
 0.1 to 1.0, with 1.0 fitting resistive loads.